 Giving customers straightforward access to the services they need makes them feel well taken care of: a 2018 Oracle survey found that 77 percent of consumers think inefficient customer service worsens their quality of life, and the ability to immediately access the right person would improve their experience.
 Setting up a queuing system with multiple queues can ensure that customers get the correct staff members to assist them, and you won’t need to transfer a customer from person to person.

 A smart multiple queue system can help provide customers with a more accurate estimate of wait times, since it takes into account which specific service they’ll need.
 Customers are much happier to wait if a queuing system gives them realistic information about the wait time.
-Many studies over the years have repeatedly noted that customer satisfaction declines when customers must wait longer than they expected.
+Many studies over the years have repeatedly noted that customer satisfaction declines when customers have longer waiting times than expected.

 In a multiple queue system, staff members also get more information about who is coming their way.
 They can see what services upcoming customers need so that they can better prepare for the next task.
 Managers can also see if there’s a long queue with multiple consumers waiting for a particular service and reallocate staff members as needed.